 “I can give him assurances on … recreational angling.
 I am an angler.
 I have been invited to fish for bass in his constituency, or nearby, by one of his constituents and I give him every assurance that I will try to represent the benefits of recreational angling throughout the process of marine conservation.”
 (10)

 The UK government followed this in January 2016 by declaring that a marine reserve would be built around Ascension Island in the middle of the South Atlantic Ocean.
-At over 90,000 square miles this reserve would cover almost the same area as the United Kingdom mainland and around half of it would be closed to fishing.
+At over 233,000 square miles (90,000 sq. miles) this reserve would cover almost the same area as the United Kingdom mainland and around half of it would be closed to fishing.
 The reserve would protect fish species such as the very large marlin which are found around the island, as well as turtles and other rare species such as frigate birds.
 Both the Ascension Island and Pitcairn Island reserves will be monitored by satellites and drone technology, such as the US-made Wave Gilder drone.
-This newly developed ocean-going drone is capable of staying out at sea for months at a time and can can track and take photographs of vessels suspected of illegal fishing, sending all of the information it gathers to a control room via satellite.
+This newly developed ocean-going drone is capable of staying out at sea for months at a time and can track and take photographs of vessels suspected of illegal fishing, sending all of the information it gathers to a control room via satellite.
 Previously boats would have been needed to patrol the marine reserves, but these advances in technology have led to massive reductions in the cost of monitoring vast expanses of ocean which has been part of the reason the UK government has been able to designate the reserves.

 Second Phase of UK MCZs Announced

-The same criticisms of the initial batch of MCZs apply as it is (at the time of writing) impossible to known exactly what protection each MCZ will receive and what damaging or destructive practices will still be allowed within the zones.
+The same criticisms of the initial batch of MCZs apply as it is (at the time of writing) impossible to know exactly what protection each MCZ will receive and what damaging or destructive practices will still be allowed within the zones.
 The Sunday Times reported that in some MCZs large industrial trawlers would be banned but smaller “local fishing vessels would be able to operate” (15).
 Professor Callum Roberts, the world-renowned marine scientist stated in the same newspaper that:

 “Marine Conservation Zones will not make a jot of difference if they don’t get sufficient protection.
 What we need is to exclude all mobile fishing gears . . . they are completely incompatible with nature conservation.”
 (15)

-However, Professor Nick Polunin, a marine biologist at Newcastle University offered a more positive view of the protection that MCZs would receive, stating on the North East and Cumbria section of the BBC’s Sunday Politics programme:
+Professor Nick Polunin, a marine biologist at Newcastle University offered a more positive view of the protection that MCZs would receive, stating on the North East and Cumbria section of the BBC’s Sunday Politics programme:

 “It hasn’t been decided on what the management regime is yet, but the suspicion is that we may end up with a regime which is quite stringent, actually, with respect to fishing.
 There has to be evidence around that something that someone is doing there is not damaging the environment.”
 (16)